-2.4 The Federated Boards
+2.5 The Federated Boards

-- 2.4.1 SELEP is supported by Federated Boards who are the local public/private partnerships for East Sussex, Essex, Kent, Medway, Southend and Thurrock.
-The Federated Boards have responsibility for: - a) ensuring that the Managing Director is informed of all meetings and that the SELEP team is given the opportunity to attend; - b) working with the incumbent Vice Chair to provide the SELEP Team with clear and updated nominations for membership of the Strategic Board; - c) finalising local priorities and/or a vision for the Federated Area which is in line with the LEP's Strategic Economic Plan and the LEP's approach to project prioritisation; - d) shaping, defining, endorsing and signing-off the Strategic Economic Plan at a local level before this is presented to the SELEP Strategic Board to agree; - e) coordinating reports as required to the LEP Strategic and Accountability Boards and monitoring and reporting on all LEP investments in the area; - f) championing the work of the LEP to local communities; - g) ensuring the transparency and accountability of decisions and recommendations made at local level: - h) enabling collective engagement with all local authority leaders within the Federated Area to ensure that there is a clear mandate for decision making on growth priorities and supporting collaboration and joint delivery at executive level; - i) ensuring on-going local engagement with public and private sector partners to inform key decisions and set out how they will evidence effective engagement - ensuring that there is local engagement with and feedback to the general public about future strategy development and progress against delivery of the SEP, including key projects and spend against those projects and that this can be evidenced; and
+- 2.5.1 SELEP is supported by Federated Boards who are the local public/private partnerships for East Sussex, Essex, Kent, Medway, Southend and Thurrock.
+The Federated Boards have responsibility for: - 2.5.1.1 ensuring that the Managing Director is informed of all meetings and that the SELEP team is given the opportunity to attend; - 2.5.1.2 working with the incumbent Vice Chair to provide the SELEP Team with clear and updated nominations for membership of the Strategic Board; - 2.5.1.3 finalising local priorities and/or a vision for the Federated Area which is in line with the LEP's Strategic Economic Plan and the LEP's approach to project prioritisation; - 2.5.1.4 shaping, defining, endorsing and signing-off the Strategic Economic Plan at a local level before this is presented to the SELEP Strategic Board to agree; - 2.5.1.5 coordinating reports as required to the LEP Strategic and Accountability Boards and monitoring and reporting on all LEP investments in the area; - 2.5.1.6 championing the work of the LEP to local communities; - 2.5.1.7 ensuring the transparency and accountability of decisions and recommendations made at local level;

-- k) working with the LEP to publish arrangements for developing, prioritising, appraising and approving projects, with a view to ensuring that a wide range of delivery partners can be involved. - 2.4.2 The Federated Boards engage local business and utilise public and private sector knowledge and expertise to ensure prioritisation and delivery to provide greatest benefit to the SELEP area in terms of achieving economic growth through the delivery of development, infrastructure and regeneration projects.
-They are responsible for prioritising, monitoring delivery and management of the SELEP programme within local tolerance levels for spending and delivery agreed by the Accountability Board, and for agreeing a prioritised list of growth schemes that will deliver on SELEP objectives. - 2.4.3 Each Federated Board shall determine their own processes for the selection and term of office of their membership.
+- 2.5.1.8 enabling collective engagement with all local authority leaders within the Federated Area to ensure that there is a clear mandate for decision making on growth priorities and supporting collaboration and joint delivery at executive level; - 2.5.1.9 ensuring on-going local engagement with public and private sector partners to inform key decisions and set out how they will evidence effective engagement; - 2.5.1.10 ensuring that there is local engagement with and feedback to the general public about future strategy development and progress against delivery of the SEP, including key projects and spend against those projects and that this can be evidenced; and - 2.5.1.11 working with the LEP to publish arrangements for developing, prioritising, appraising and approving projects, with a view to ensuring that a wide range of delivery partners can be involved. - 2.5.2 The Federated Boards engage local business and utilise public and private sector knowledge and expertise to ensure prioritisation and delivery to provide greatest benefit to the SELEP area in terms of achieving economic growth through the delivery of development, infrastructure and regeneration projects.
+They are responsible for prioritising, monitoring delivery and management of the SELEP programme within local tolerance levels for spending and delivery agreed by the Accountability Board, and for agreeing a prioritised list of growth schemes that will deliver on SELEP objectives. - 2.5.3 Each Federated Board shall determine their own processes for the selection and term of office of their membership.
 The process shall be conducted through a competitive procedure which is open, transparent and non-discriminatory.
-The process will be set out within their terms of reference, which is available on the SELEP website. - 2.4.4 Each Federated Board will ensure that the following is published on either their own website or the SELEP website: - (a) its terms of reference. - (b) calendar of future meetings; - (c) papers and minutes; and - (d) declarations of interest.
+The process will be set out within their terms of reference, which is available on the SELEP website. - 2.5.4 Each Federated Board will ensure that the following is published on either their own website or the SELEP website: - 2.5.4.1 its terms of reference, - 2.5.4.2 calendar of future meetings; - 2.5.4.3 papers and minutes; and - 2.5.4.4 declarations of interest. - 2.5.5 Federated Board meeting papers and minutes shall be made available to Strategic Board members, as part of the Strategic Board Agenda Pack through a link to the SELEP website of Federated Board website.